apache/iceberg/docs/spark/spark-writes.md

 {{< /hint >}}

 {{< hint info >}}
-Both global sort and local sort (data sorted within each partition) can be used to write against partitioned table.
+Both global sort (sorting all the data in the write) and local sort (sorting the data within a Spark task) can be used to write against partitioned table.

 In SQL, the [`ORDER BY`](https://spark.apache.org/docs/latest/sql-ref-syntax-qry-select-orderby.html) will achieve global sorting and [`SORT BY`](https://spark.apache.org/docs/latest/sql-ref-syntax-qry-select-sortby.html) will achieve local sorting.